chopralab/CLAW/readme.md

 To get started with CLAW, follow these steps:

 1. **Requirements**: Install the necessary Python libraries for `pymzml` by creating a virtual environment.
-Use the provided `pymzml.yml` file and run the following command:
+Use the provided `pymzml.yml` file found in the requirements folder and run the following command:
     ```
     conda env create -f pymzml.yml
     ```